Five Ways To Celebrate Earth Day With Kids

 3. Get Rid Of Plastic Bottles

 We gave up sippy cups (Thank God!) many years ago, but my kids still love having “their own” bottle of water to carry around.
 Recycling every plastic water bottle in the US would make landfills 2 billion tons lighter.
 Imagine the effect if we all stopped using water bottles all together?
 I bought my kids each a couple of Sigg water bottles a few months ago and the combination of a fun bottle and filtered cold water that comes out of the freezer door in our new house has reduced our trash output and increased their water consumption.
 It’s a classic ‘Win-Win’.

 Make art out of trash with your kids to highlight the power of reusing.
-We’ve attended sessions at a local recycled art place called Arts and Scrap and come home with beautiful wind chimes, bird feeders and generally cool pieces of art all made mainly from industrial waste.
-Arts and Scraps offers lots of ‘kits’ so you can do some projects at home and they offer a great listing of similar places in other areas so you can find one near you.
+We’ve attended sessions at a local recycled art place called Arts and Scraps and come home with beautiful wind chimes, bird feeders and generally cool pieces of art all made mainly from industrial waste.
+Arts and Scraps offers lots of ‘kits’ so you can do some projects at home.

 I can not count the number of toys which have made it into my house only to find their way to the Salvation Army a few months later because they were not All That.
 It’s a waste of money and frankly a waste of resources to continually buy things my kids aren’t going to love.
 This is where a toy swap comes in.
 There’s something intrinsically appealing about someone else’s toys.
 To a four-year-old, other people’s toys are just plain better.
 Here’s some advice for doing your own toy swap.
-You could also try BabyPlays, a toy rental company which is like, as far as I can see, Netflix for toys.
-You choose a plan, 4 toys a month up to 10 toys a month, and select the age appropriate toys you’d like for your kid.
+You could also try Green Pinata Toys, a toy rental company which is like, as far as I can see is like Rent the Runaway for toys.
+You choose a plan, 4 toys a month for a set monthly subscription price.
 Let them play with the new toys for a month and then send them back for new ones.
 Brilliant!